Tools Reference

 memlayer_forget

-Section titled “memlayer_forget”Permanently delete an entity and all its data (memories, relationships, embeddings).
+Section titled “memlayer_forget”Remove a memory from active queries.
 Use when explicitly asked to forget something.

 | Parameter | Type | Required | Description |